 – Pam Goldsmith-Jones, Member of Parliament, West Vancouver – Sunshine Coast – Sea to Sky Country

-“The Aboriginal Youth Ambassador program (AYA) is made possible by the funding and support provided by our Federal Government of Canada, and specifically the Youth Employment Strategy.
+“The Indigenous Youth program (IYA) is made possible by the funding and support provided by our Federal Government of Canada, and specifically the Youth Employment Strategy.
 The funds received from YES, enables the Squamish Lil’wat Cultural Centre to reach organizational goals and objectives to enhance the lives of our First Nations youth throughout our region.
 The overall goal of this program is to encourage our youth to apply the work ethic learned throughout their time at the Squamish Lil’wat Cultural Centre, and utilize these skills in mainstream work environments.”

 – Brady Smith, Executive Director, Squamish Lil’wat Cultural Centre